andrijaantunovic/OneFuncButton/README.md

 ### Arguments

 * **pin** - Arduino pin to which the button is connected
-* **activeState** - HIGH for for active-high, LOW for active-low
+* **activeState** - HIGH for for active-high, LOW for active-low (default: HIGH)
-* **firstHoldTime** - time required to trigger the first HOLD event
+* **firstHoldTime** - time required to trigger the first HOLD event (default: 800 ms)
-* **subsqHoldTime** - time required to trigger all subsequent HOLD events after the first one
+* **subsqHoldTime** - time required to trigger all subsequent HOLD events after the first one (default: 200 ms)

 ## Getting the button state

-The state() function needs to be called continuously in a loop.
+Apart from the button constructor, the library provides only one function which serves two roles: to continuously check and store the button state, and to return the current state of the button to the caller function.

+In order for the library to work properly, this function needs to be called continuously, so you shouldn't use any delays or other functions which will hang the main program for a long time.
+No interrupts are used in this library, and if the function is not called often enough and the user manages to push and release a button in-between two function calls, those actions will not be registered.

 ```c++
 byte Button.state();